 Stay on site in a themed hotel: From €382 per family, including 2 days at the park, one night in in an on-site hotel, private parking, breakfast, night show “Les Orgues de Feu”.

 The rooms do not offer tea and coffee-making facilities or water, I would advise taking a stock of water or soft drinks for your room.
-But drinks are also available at the hotel bar and in the park.
+Drinks are also available at the hotel bar and in the park.
 However the tap water is also perfectly safe to drink.

 Offering a choice of cheeses, bread, cold pancakes, pastries and the most delicious fruit salad and yoghurt, fresh juices, water and tea and coffee.
 All of the food I ate during my visit was to the highest of standards.
 The fruit was delicious and fresh, the pastries buttery and soft and a wonderful choice of hot drinks.